 Based on 200+ interviews with leading entrepreneurs from different industries, this book identifies the six essential disciplines needed to transform your ideas into real-world successes.
 Entrepreneurs like the founders of LinkedIn, Chipotle, eBay, Teasla Motors, SpaceX, Spanx, Airbnb, PayPal, Jetblue, Theranos, and Dropbx share fundamental skills that can be learned and practiced.

 To master anything, one must first master themselves – one’s emotions, one’s thoughts, one’s actions.
 In a world of temptation and excess, this ancient idea is more urgent than ever.
 This book teaches readers the power of self-discipline and balance, and cautions against the perils of extravagance and hedonism.
 It provides historical figures like Lou Gehrig, Queen Elizabeth II, Marcus Aurelius, and Toni Morrison, that we can emulate as pillars of self-discipline.
-It also provides the cautionary tales of historical figures like Napoleon, F. Scott Fitzgerald, and Babe Ruth.
+It also provides the cautionary tales of historical figures like Napoleon.
 This book is a #1 Best Seller in Amazon’s Greek & Roman Philosophy genre.

 This book is a New York Times, Wall Street Journal, and USA Today Bestseller.
 In it, Holiday breaks down the elements of fear, courage, and heroism.
 He discusses moral dilemmas.
 He shows you how to conquer fear and practice courage.
 He also shares stories about historic and contemporary leaders like Charles De Gaulle, Florence Nightingale, Dr. Martin Luther King Jr., Helvidius Priscus, Frank Serpico, and Frederick Douglass.